-He has farmed at the same location for 40 years and worked as a lineman for eight years.
-Young’s past experience helps him relate to the situations and work Decatur County REMC linemen experience.
+Young has farmed at the same location for 40 years.
+He also worked as a lineman for eight years which helps him relate to the situations and work Decatur County REMC lineman experience.
 Young started his own electrical business five years ago after working at Printpack for 28 years.

-He enjoys woodworking, gardening and spending time with family.
+Young enjoys woodworking, gardening and spending time with family.
 He also enjoys watching his grandkids play sports and develop into wonderful young adults.

 Mark Gearhart and his wife, Diana, reside on County Road 420 W. in Greensburg.
 A Decatur County native, he has served the community in a number of different capacities.

-Gearhart spent 16 years as groundskeeper for the Decatur County Fairgrounds.
-He has also driven the same bus route for Decatur County Schools for 26 years.
-Gearhart has served as a church deacon, Sunday School teacher, trustee, and youth leader.
-He also enjoys volunteering at the Greensburg Bread of Life once a week.
+Gearhart spent 16 years as groundskeeper for the Decatur County Fairgrounds and drove the same bus route for Decatur County Schools for 26 years.
+Gearhart has also served as a church deacon, Sunday school teacher, trustee, and youth leader.
+He enjoys volunteering at the Greensburg Bread of Life once a week.

-Parmer is also active in serving the community through her board work with the Decatur County Community Scholarship Foundation, the Eli Lilly Scholarship Committee, Krista Eldridge Scholarship board, the St. Catherine of Sienna Parish Council and finance committee.
-She also serves on the Home Builders Association of Southeast Indiana.
+Parmer is a graduate of North Decatur High School and IUPUI.
+She has been a co-franchisee/owner of H&R Block offices in Southeastern Indiana for 17 years and currently is the business manager and senior tax preparer of her H&R Block office in Greensburg.
+Parmer is active in the community through her board work with the Decatur County Community Scholarship Foundation, the Eli Lilly Scholarship committee, the Krista Eldridge Scholarship board, the St. Catherine of Sienna Parish council and finance committee.
+Parmer also currently serves on the Home Builders Association of Southeast Indiana.

-She is interested in the challenges of serving as a board member and looks forward to gaining knowledge about Decatur County REMC.
-Parmer believes it is important for members to be aware of federal tax credits available and to be educated on the items that can reduce energy use, therefore lowering high utility bills.
-As a lifelong Decatur County resident, she welcomes the opportunity to serve the members of DCREMC.
+Parmer is interested in the challenges of serving as a board member and looks forward to gaining knowledge about Decatur County REMC.
+She believes it is important for members to be aware of federal tax credits available and to be educated on ways to reduce energy use and lower utility bills.
+As a lifelong Decatur County resident, Parmer welcomes the opportunity to serve DCREMC members.

 Crowe was elected to the board for his first term in 2016 and has enjoyed serving the members of Decatur County REMC.
 He has dedicated his time on the board to learning and understanding the electric cooperative industry.
-Crowe is currently serving his second year as board chairman and was elected by his board peers as the DCREMC Hoosier Energy board representative
+Crowe is currently serving his second year as board chairman and was also elected by his board peers as the DCREMC Hoosier Energy board representative.

 Carl Riedeman resides on County Road 120 E. in Greensburg.
 He is a lifelong Decatur County farmer and DCREMC member.

-He wants to be on the board of directors to serve the members of the cooperative.
-Riedeman said his first focus as director will be on the financial details of the organization — analyzing the accounting and spending process to focus on the needs of the cooperative.
-His goal is to establish a financial plan so the cooperative will be on a path to be debt free and at the same time, minimize annual margins.
+Riedeman said he wants to be on the DCREMC board of directors to serve the members of the cooperative.
+His first focus as a director will be on the financial details of the organization — analyzing the accounting and spending process to focus on the needs of the cooperative.
+His goal is to establish a financial plan so the REMC will be on a path to be debt free and at the same time, minimize annual margins.

+His second objective will be to work toward true transparency.
+Riedeman believes there should be no secrets withheld from the members — all members should be treated equally.
 He believes all financial information should be made available to any member who wants to see it.
 He added that the word “confidential” should only be used to protect personnel files.
 He feels the cost of service study and our annual budget should be made available so any member can see it to verify all the members are truly equal and the directors are making decisions that are in the best interest of the members.

 Nominating Committee Candidates

 Steve Clevenger and his wife, Belinda, reside on Cleo Lane in Greensburg.
-He retired from Eastgate Electric Supply after 30 years where he worked in sales, purchasing, and served as its president.
+He retired from Eastgate Electric Supply after 30 years where he worked in sales, purchasing, and served as president.

-Clevenger is a member of St. Mary’s church and is involved in the Knights of Columbus, Gibault School, and Special Olympics.
+Clevenger is a member of St. Mary’s Church and is involved in the Knights of Columbus, Gibault School, and Special Olympics.

 Clevenger is interested in serving on the nominating committee because he believes in making our community a better place and believes this opportunity will allow him to have an impact.

-He looks forward to serving his cooperative through the nominating committee.
+He is an active member of St. Mary’s Catholic Church.
+Dickman looks forward to serving his cooperative through the nominating committee.

-Micah Lohrum Lohrum and his wife, Mandy, reside on East Base Road in Greensburg.
+Micah Lohrum and his wife, Mandy, reside on East Base Road in Greensburg.
 Lohrum is an electrical journeyman, certified Generac service technician, and works as an electrical contractor with a focus on solar, renewable energy, and generator installations and services.
-He has owned and operated Lohrum Electrical LLC since 2011.
+He has owned and operated Lohrum Electrical, LLC since 2011.

-As a member and local business owner, Lohrum strives to bring his electrical experience as well as customer-relationship management to the director position.
-He is committed to finding directors who mean well and will do what is best for DCREMC and all members.
-Lohrum says he seeks to understand and listen to all perspectives.
+As a member and local business owner, he strives to bring his electrical experience as well as customer-relationship management skills to the nominating committee.
+He is committed to finding directors who mean well and will do what is best for DCREMC and all its members.
+Lohrum seeks to understand and listen to all perspectives.